- Chris Carbone

 Our work focuses on following main research topics:

 Understanding variation in extinction risk among living species.
-Projects include - studies of mammals (Guy Cowlishaw and Kate Jones), birds ( John Ewen ) and butterflies, as well as the impact of invasive species on island birds ( Tim Blackburn ).
-Extinction is also being studied in recent, sub-fossil and fossil assemblages ( Sam Turvey, Tim Blackburn).
+Projects include - studies of mammals (Guy Cowlishaw), birds (John Ewen) and butterflies, as well as the impact of invasive species on island birds (Tim Blackburn).
+Extinction is also being studied in recent, sub-fossil and fossil assemblages (Sam Turvey, Tim Blackburn).

 Life-history evolution, allometry and energetics.
-Projects include - understanding carnivore predator prey relationships Chris Carbone, variation in foraging behaviour and ecology among mammals ( Chris Carbone, Guy Cowlishaw and Marcus Rowcliffe ), comparative physiology ( Tim Blackburn ), avian life-history evolution at different spatial and temporal scales ( Tim Blackburn ) and the evolution of echolocation ( Kate Jones ).
+Projects include - understanding carnivore predator prey relationships (Chris Carbone), variation in foraging behaviour and ecology among mammals (Chris Carbone, Guy Cowlishaw and Marcus Rowcliffe), comparative physiology (Tim Blackburn) and avian life-history evolution at different spatial and temporal scales (Tim Blackburn).

-Biodiversity indicators and assessments Projects include – the status and trends in abundance of species over time ( Ben Collen ), regional conservation assessments, using camera trap methods to monitor biodiversity in protected and wilderness areas ( Ben Collen, Marcus Rowcliffe and Chris Carbone ) and a global acoustic monitoring program for bats ( Kate Jones ).
+Biodiversity indicators and assessments: Projects include – the status and trends in abundance of species over time (Robin Freeman), regional conservation assessments, and using camera trap methods to monitor biodiversity in protected and wilderness areas (Marcus Rowcliffe and Chris Carbone).

 We use modern comparative methods, statistical and mathematical modelling, experimental manipulations, field and laboratory studies to perform this work.
 The work of this theme is multidisciplinary and involves close collaboration among researchers at the Institute of Zoology and from other organisations.